M-alan/nvim/README.md

 > Dont forget to change some file locations in init.vim, pluggins.vim
 > key Bindings are in the key folders
 > general settings like set numbers are in teh general folder

+## Honourable Mentions
+>https://www.chrisatmachine.com He has a youtube called ChrisAtMachine with a helpful neovim playlist